Ranen-Khlabi/Project-4/README.md

 As a book researcher :
 - should be able to register.
 - should be able to login.
-- should be able to show the books that I have - chose at it .
 - should be able to see the all books publish .
-- should be able to leave book was chose before .
 - should be able to logout .